Yandex Cloud

 • Overview of VM metrics

-To set up transferring metrics from a VM to Yandex Managed Service for Prometheus®, you first need to install a metrics collection agent.
-You can install any agent that supports metrics transfers, or you can use Unified Agent which supports transferring Prometheus metrics.
+To transfer metrics from the VM to Yandex Managed Service for Prometheus®, you need a metric collection agent.
+You can install any agent supporting metrics transfer or use the Unified Agent which can transfer Prometheus metrics.

 This section describes how to install an agent when creating a VM.
 For other installation options, see Installing and updating Yandex Unified Agent.